OMLDS/OMLDS_ML_Project_2023/README.md

 ### Objective

-Expose and challenge OMLDS members to develop and end-to-end machine learning project from business insights to model deployment.
+Expose and challenge OMLDS members to develop an end-to-end machine learning project from business insights to model deployment.

 ### Business problem